-SANFORD, Fla. – A Sanford police officer has been arrested as part of a fraud investigation in which he allegedly scammed the city, according to the police department.
+SANFORD, Fla. – A fired Sanford police officer has been arrested as part of a fraud investigation in which he allegedly scammed the city out of at least five figures, according to the police department.

-In a release on Tuesday, police said that the investigation began back in July 2024, when the city’s finance department noticed some unpaid vendor accounts associated with off-duty details.
+The police department said Tuesday in a news release that the investigation began in July 2024, when the city’s finance department noticed some unpaid vendor accounts associated with Neal’s off-duty details.

 “During this review, discrepancies and negative balances were found,” the release reads.
 “Over the course of the next year, the Finance Department began requesting invoices from vendors, and information from Ronny Neal, the Off-Duty Detail Coordinator, to reconcile the accounts.”